 Terry regularly represents parties in regulatory proceedings involving S.E.C., F.I.N.R.A., and state regulatory entities.
 He has represented parties in more than 100 completed jury and court trials, arbitrations, and regulatory proceedings around the country.
 He also provides representation to lawyers in malpractice actions and disciplinary proceedings.
 In addition to his work representing parties, he also has worked as an arbitrator, mediator, expert witness, and as Special Litigation Committee.

 He also has extensive experience representing receivers, trustees, creditors and victims in the context of Ponzi schemes.
 On April 30, 2012, the Court ruled in his clients’ favor in Polaroid Corp. v.
 Ritchie Capital Management, 2012 WL 1512235 (Bkrtcy.
 D. Minn.
 2012), a seminal decision in the Petters bankruptcy proceedings in which the Court adopted the Ponzi presumption.

 In 2005, he was inducted as a fellow into the American College of Trial Lawyers.
 He has consistently been listed in Best Lawyers in America, Minnesota Super Lawyers, and Chambers USA’s America's Leading Lawyers for Business.

 Terry is a frequent lecturer on topics relating to securities fraud, ethics, clawback claims, and other issues, and has written numerous related articles.
 At the University of St. Thomas, he taught the “Introduction to Law” course for 15 years and the “Christian Faith and the Legal Profession” course for three years.
-He has taught “Catholic Social Thought” at the University of St. Thomas Law School, “Securities Regulation” at Hamline Law School and for the last 10 years has taught, as an adjunct professor, “Professional Responsibility” at William Mitchell Law School.
+He has taught “Catholic Social Thought” at the University of St. Thomas Law School, “Securities Regulation” at Hamline Law School and “Professional Responsibility” at William Mitchell Law School.